The Lord is my Shepherd; there is nothing I shall want

 by Fr.
 Tommy Lane

 “At least we’ve got Jesus” is what an American priest I know says when we are disappointed with how things are going.
 “At least we’ve got Jesus.”
-This is also what the Scripture readings today say to us; when everything could be better do not fret; “At least we’ve got Jesus.”
+This is also what the Scripture readings say to us today; when everything could be better, do not fret; at least we’ve got Jesus.

-In the first reading from the prophet Jeremiah (Jer 23:1-6) we hear God’s disappointment with the shepherds of his flock.
-At that time in Israel and in the nations around Israel the kings were often called shepherds because they had a duty to look after their people.
-The kings in Israel had all the more reason to be called shepherds because they were not just monarchs but were expected to act on behalf of God towards his people.
-Unfortunately only a small number of the kings in Israel were men of faith, and many of the kings, contrary to what was expected of them, did nothing to help the faith of their people.
-At the end of the first reading we hear God promising that he will raise up a wise and honest king.
-The kings were all from the tribe of Judah, one of the twelve tribes of Israel and Jesus too was from the tribe of Judah.
-Jesus is the one whom the Father sent as the wise and honest shepherd of his people.
+In the first reading from the prophet Jeremiah (Jer 23:1-6), we hear God’s disappointment with the shepherds of his flock.
+At that time in Israel and in the nations around Israel, kings were often called shepherds because they had a duty to look after their people.
+The kings in Israel had even more reason to be called shepherds because they were not just monarchs but were expected to act on behalf of God towards his people.
+Unfortunately, only a small number of the kings in Israel were men of faith, and many of the kings, contrary to what was expected of them, did nothing to help the faith of their people.
+At the end of the first reading, we hear God promising that he will raise up a wise and honest king (a shoot to David).
+The kings were from the tribe of Judah (descendants of David), one of the twelve tribes of Israel and Jesus too was from the tribe of Judah, through Joseph.
+Jesus is the one whom the Father promises as the wise and honest shepherd of his people.

 The beautiful and famous Psalm we prayed today, “The Lord is my shepherd” (Ps 23), was written many centuries before Jesus, but when we pray this Psalm it is natural for us to think of Jesus.